oscar-stack/oscar/README.markdown

     # You'll also need the extracted universal installers for Puppet Enterprise.
     # Place the extracted installers in insta-pe/files.
-    cd instapants/files
+    cd soupkitchen/files
     tar xvf puppet-enterprise-X.Y.Z.tar.gz

-    # instapants assumes the you either have all your vagrant boxes already added or
+    # soupkitchen assumes the you either have all your vagrant boxes already added or
     # are hosted on a webserver.
     vagrant up